Our Board of Directors

 Dr. Boxill has over 20 years of experience in the healthcare industry.
 He advances an organization’s mission with a balance of business expertise, strategic vision and operational leadership.
 Additionally, Dr. Boxill has worked with organizations in areas such as prevention and wellness, new business model creation, accounting and finance, strategic planning, disaster mental health and national mental health policy development (Republic of Liberia).

-Prior to joining the Society, Ms. Cornell spent 24 years at Tufts Health Plan, where she served as Chief Administrative Officer and General Counsel.
-Prior to joining Tufts Health Plan, Ms. Cornell was an Associate at the Boston law firm of Goodwin Procter.
+Before joining the Society, Lois spent 24 years at Tufts Health Plan as Chief Administrative Officer and General Counsel.
+Prior to joining Tufts Health Plan, she was an Associate at the Boston law firm of Goodwin Procter.

-Ms. Cornell has been recognized for contributions to her profession by Women’s Business Boston, which named her one of the Top 10 Women Corporate Lawyers in Boston, and Massachusetts Lawyer’s Weekly with its In-House Leaders-in-the-Law Award.
+Lois has been recognized by Women’s Business Boston, which named her one of the Top 10 Women Corporate Lawyers in Boston, and Massachusetts Lawyer’s Weekly with its In-House Leaders-in-the-Law Award.
 She is also a recipient of the YWCA Boston’s Academy of Women Achievers Award.
-With Ms. Cornell at the helm, the Society was named one of the Top 100 Women-Led Businesses in Massachusetts by the Commonwealth Institute and Boston Globe Magazine from 2018 to 2023.

-Ms. Cornell received a B.A. cum laude from Macalester College and earned a J.D. from the Northeastern University School of Law.
+Lois received a BA cum laude from Macalester College and earned a JD from the Northeastern University School of Law.
 She also completed the Advanced Management Program of Harvard Business School and the Executive Leadership Program of America’s Health Insurance Plans.

 Executive Vice President